|

 10 overhaul.
 I am not sure if it is related, or just the timing of a

+computer starting to show its age.
 Well, I suppose I should stop here and

 do something about the 42,034 photos, dating back to March 2018, waiting